 We begin with a theory that raised more than a few eyebrows in the scientific community.
-Theoretical physicist Sylvester James Gates claims that the essential elements in quantum gravity are arranged in patterns which are identical to Adinkra symbols.
-These symbols are a visual representation of super-symmetric algebras.
+Theoretical physicist Sylvester James Gates claims that the essential elements in quantum gravity are arranged in patterns that are identical to Adinkra symbols.
+These symbols are a visual representation of supersymmetric algebras.

 2. The reality only exists if there is someone observing it

 The Buddhist teaching says that we are the center of the universe because, without someone who is observing the universe, there would be no universe.
 If there were no humans on the planet, then who would be there to realize that the Moon is right there in front of us?
 Each person sees and experiences the reality differently, which is why in a way each one of us has their own reality.

 Several years ago, a team of researchers demonstrated that particles exist in the form we see them in only when they are measured.
 Quantum mechanics shows that subatomic particles can either have the form of a wave or a solid object.

 This study suggested that these particles ‘choose’ what they will become at the moment when they are measured or observed; until then, they are in a dual state and have the capacity to become a wave or a solid object.

 Does this mean that everything around us changes every time we close our eyes and that the universe has the capacity to modify itself depending on who is observing it?
 We don’t know, but it seems that Buddhists may be absolutely correct when they say that Cosmos wouldn’t exist without someone looking at it.

 Why constants in physics are constant is a question nobody can give an answer to.
 They just are.
 The Earth’s gravity never changes.
 We can measure it or use it to measure other phenomena influenced by it, but there is no way of telling why it never changes.
 In a way, constants are the only things we know for sure, everything else might be disproved.